diegoeis/eis-granola-sync/README.md

 ### Common Issues

-**Notes appearing empty:**
+**Dates showing wrong day:**
-- Check that Granola authentication file path is correct
+- Check that your system timezone is correctly configured
+- The plugin now uses local timezone instead of UTC (fixed in v0.8.2)
-- Verify that meeting has structured content in Granola
+- Verify that the API response contains correct date values
-- Enable debug logging in console for detailed information
+- Enable debug logging to see raw date values from API

 **Sync failing:**
 - Confirm Granola credentials are valid